-These behaviors are obviously destructive and can lead to infections and scars.
-Not all self-harming behaviors are suicide attempts.
+There are many reasons individuals may turn to self-harm as a coping mechanism.
+These behaviors are a health risk and can lead to infections and scars.
+While not all self-harming behaviors are suicide attempts, it is one of the risk predictors for a completed suicide.
 Non-Suicidal Self Injury (NSSI) is more common in adolescent populations than previously thought and it is important to assess the associated risk of suicidal behavior.
-However, self-harm is one of the unhealthy ways that people use to get through negative feelings.
-They are just a release of negative energy.

 Methods to Cope With Self-Harm

-There are two aspects of self-harming behavior.
-The physical habit is probably easier to change than the underlying mental process.
-The best way to change a habit is to replace it with a different one.
+There are two aspects of self-harming behavior — the physical practice (the action) and the mental process (the urge to act).
+The physical habit is likely easier to change than the underlying mental process.
+The best way to change a pattern is to replace it with a different one.
 There are several things you can do when you feel the urge to hurt yourself that would be less harmful and allow you to release the tension you feel.